florianherrengt/spacetime_explained/README.md

 Yes, it is true!
 However, this usually follows with a long and complicated discussion...

 This article attempts to explain this in a simple way.
+It won't be accurate and takes a lot of freedom to simplify concepts.

 [![teaching_physics](./teaching_physics.png)](https://xkcd.com/895/)